 - Cancel any meeting that does not have a goal

 - Don’t call everyone to a meeting.
-Limit your sessions to the employees responsible for a particular you intend to achieve by that meeting.
+Limit your sessions to the employees responsible for a particular goal you intend to achieve by that meeting.

 - Don’t meet endlessly.
 Set time limits and observe them